jakec888/mobile-email-client/README.md

  * Debugger is active!
 ```

-To update your app:
+To update the app:

 ```
 rm -rf __pycache__ file
 sls deploy
 ```

-Navigate to [localhost:5000](http://localhost:5000) to see your app running locally.
+Navigate to [localhost:5000](http://localhost:5000) to see the app running locally.

 ## Configuration

 The `postsetup.js` prompt will walk you through some setup questions that may be
-custom to your use case.
+custom to the use case.
 This includes:

 -  Python runtime version;
 -  Whether you have Docker setup, which assists in packaging dependencies.
-For more info, check out [this post on managing your Python packages with Serverless](https://serverless.com/blog/serverless-python-packaging/);
+For more info, check out [this post on managing the Python packages with Serverless](https://serverless.com/blog/serverless-python-packaging/);
 -  Whether you want to set up a custom domain that you own, rather than a random assigned one from AWS.
 For more details on that, look at [this post on setting up a custom domain with API Gateway and Serverless](https://serverless.com/blog/serverless-api-gateway-domain/).